confluentinc/librdkafka/INTRODUCTION.md

 ```
 **Note:**
 - The `partitions` list contains **only partitions being added or revoked**, not the full partition list as in the classic `rd_kafka_assign()`.
-- Incremental assignors (including range) are **supported in both classic and KIP-848 protocols**, but this callback is required for KIP-848.

 <a name="upgrade-and-downgrade"></a>
 #### Upgrade and Downgrade